alessandro-stella/svm/README.md

 # SVM
-"Simple Version Manager", a study case to recreate basic git functionalities Btw, someone says that the S stands for "Star"...
+"Simple Version Manager", a study case to recreate basic git functionalities.
+Btw, someone says that the S stands for "Star"...